Demand Avoidance and Autism: How to Manage It

 • Giving excuses – may sometimes be unrealistic or fanciful

-• Having an uncontrollable emotional, and sometimes physical, reaction to realizing demands are unavoidable
+• Having an uncontrollable emotional, and occasionally physical reaction to realizing demands are unavoidable

 Strategies for parents and carers